eashanadhikarla/webcam-image-gathering/README.md

 * Streamlink
 * ffmpeg

 I covered mostly webcam links from Earthcam.com, Youtube.com, and other State websites hosting a group of webcams for a specific location.
-The entire work covers webcam images only* and scope is designed particularly for United States Webcam links, although it is expected to work on other locations too, but not gauranteed.
+The entire work covers webcam images only* and the scope is designed mainly for the United States Webcam links.
+However, I expect it to work in other locations too, but not guaranteed.